 Memories will never leave me.
 All those many years and the times we’ve spent together will always remain in my heart.
 Yet it’s occasionally a bittersweet process because it means they’re never truly gone.

-It’s OK, for your own sanity and happiness to move forward in life and not cling to something that is clearly not for you anymore.
-It’s OK to say you need a break from trying to fit where you no longer belong.
+It’s okay, for your own sanity and happiness to move forward in life and not cling to something that is clearly not for you anymore.
+It’s okay to say you need a break from trying to fit where you no longer belong.

-I wish them all well and I am looking forward to new adventures with others, but I’ll still miss them from time to time.
-I guess it’s about changing my jealousy into acceptance and acknowledging that if it still occasionally hurts, that’s OK.
+I wish them all well and am looking forward to new adventures with new friends, but I’ll still miss them from time to time.
+I guess it’s about changing my jealousy into acceptance and acknowledging that if it still occasionally hurts, that’s okay.